dankamongmen/notcurses/README.md

 #define NCKEY_PRINT   suppuabize(134)
 #define NCKEY_REFRESH suppuabize(135)

 // See ppoll(2) for more detail.
-Provide a NULL 'ts' to block at length, a 'ts'
+Provide a NULL 'ts' to block at lenghth, a 'ts'
 // of 0 for non-blocking operation, and otherwise a timespec to bound blocking.
 // Signals in sigmask (less several we handle internally) will be atomically
 // masked and unmasked per ppoll(2).
 It should generally contain all signals.
-// Returns a single Unicode code point, or (wchar_t)-1 on error. int notcurses_getc(struct notcurses* n, const struct timespec* ts, sigset_t* sigmask);
+// Returns a single Unicode code point, or (wchar_t)-1 on error. 'sigmask' may
+// be NULL.
+int notcurses_getc(struct notcurses* n, const struct timespec* ts, sigset_t* sigmask);

 static inline int